Hiroshima Peace Memorial Park: Atomic Bomb Memorial Mound

 The Atomic Bomb Memorial Mound is a large, grass-covered knoll that contains the cremated ashes of 70,000 unidentified victims of the bomb.
+Toshiko Saiki, a survivor of the bombing, became a well-known peace activist after voluntarily cleaning the memorial on a daily basis for 40 years.

 Cenotaph for Korean Victims

-Among the 400,000 people who were killed or exposed to lethal post-explosion radiation, at least 45,000 were Korean, but the number is uncertain, because the population has been neglected as the minority.
+Among the 400,000 people who were killed or exposed to lethal post-explosion radiation, at least 45,000 were Korean, but the number is uncertain, because the population has been neglected as a minority.
 Additionally, 300,000 survivors of Hiroshima and Nagasaki returned to Korea after liberation from Japanese colonialism.
 The monument, decorated with Korean national symbols, is intended to honour Korean victims and survivors of the atomic bomb and Japanese colonialism.
 The monument's inscription reads "The Monument in Memory of the Korean Victims of the A[tomic]-Bomb.
-In memory of the souls of His Highness Prince Yi Wu and over 20000 other souls", while the side-inscription reads "Souls of the dead ride to heaven on the backs of turtles."
+In memory of the souls of His Highness Prince Yi U and over 20000 other souls", while the side-inscription reads "Souls of the dead ride to heaven on the backs of turtles."